home-assistant/companion.home-assistant/docs/notifications/sounds.md

 6. Navigate to the folder containing the sound or sounds you wish to add.
 Note you can switch between cloud providers using the Locations button in the upper-left corner.
 7. Tap Select and then the files you wish to add.
 When you've selected all the files you want tap Done.
 8. Restart your device.

-> *   You may need to restart your entire device before notification sounds can be played.
-> *   Uploading a file with the same name as an existing one will overwrite the original.

 ## Importing sounds from iOS